Mugammad/dlonra_academy_api/dlonra-academy-api/readme.md

 # super-blog-api

-An API that handles all user register and login as well as All CRUD for a blog
+An api that handles a POST for user (name, surname, email), as well as a GET request that get all the users in the database.

 ## Tech Stack